About 1-DA Shapes

 Inspiring Pro Surfer Memories

 My first major inspiration that I can openly mention came in 2004.
 The boss was away and Parko walked in one late afternoon saying ‘I just broke my board.
 I need another one but I’m leaving tomorrow to LA’ to compete at the Boost Mobile Pro Trestles.
 As you do, I said ‘Hey, no problem’.
 About 15 minutes later, I had hand shaped the board.
 It was one of the fastest shapes I had done but it just seemed to flow from my hands.
 The next day, Parko flew out to the US with his new board.
 He rode that board from Round 1 right through to the final, which he won!
 After the presentation, Parko called me to thank me for making the board.
 It was the first time a WCT surfer had called me personally to say thanks.
 It was such a high.

 Out of respect for my former position as main ‘ghost’ shaper, there are many pro surfer wins that I wont mention.
 However, here’s a few teasers for you.
-I’ll leave it up to your imagination to consider which other pro surfers were amongst those who rode boards designed and shaped by me over the last 10+ years …
+I’ll leave it up to your imagination to consider which other pro surfers were amongst those who rode boards designed and shaped by me over the 10+ years prior to 2012 …

 I was very fortunate to look after Sally Fitzgibbons through her junior career.
 In 2010, Sally ranked #2 in the world.
 In 2011, Sally placed 3rd at the Roxy Pro and went on to ring the bell at Bells Beach too (Sally’s 1st WCT win).
 Sally then won at Taranaki (NZ) (my home town which made it extra special for me) and Huntington (USA).
 She ranked #2 in the world again in 2011.